 To optimize his business, Eli is joining the growing chorus of small business owners who are using technology in their everyday operations.
 In fact, according to research from Techaisle, 94% of small businesses will be uses software-as-a-service (SaaS) by the end of 2017, a steep increase over just 27% in 2011.

-Eli uses Womply Insights to test the price elasticity of the music shop’s goods and services.
+Eli uses Womply’s business intelligence capabilities to test the price elasticity of the music shop’s goods and services.
 In theory, consumers should be willing to pay more for the premium products and white glove service his store offers, especially given the assurances of quality required by savvy buyers.

-Eli can easily test that hypothesis in two ways with Womply Insights:
+Eli can easily test that hypothesis in two ways with Womply:

 - First, he can look at his store’s average transaction amount and compare it to other music businesses in the area.
 If he’s low, then there’s probably more headroom to increase prices.
 If he’s high, he’s either leading the pack or could increase volume by lowering prices.